steaks/codeducky/madelson/RobustCachingInDotNetApplications.md

 5. Verify that the result is safe to cache.
 Double is IConvertible, so we're good
 6. Call Add, which calls MemoryCache.Add() with the value and computed key
 7. Return the value

+<h2>Conclusion</h2>
+Caching will always be difficult, but using Expressions we can at least build an interface that is easy to use and dodges several of the pitfalls present in common caching APIs such as System.Runtime.Caching.
+Hopefully, this helps lead to faster, yet still bug-free, code!
+Finally, if you're interested in using this API in your code, check out the <a href="https://gist.github.com/madelson/9732042">source code on GitHub</a>.
+There, I've also included an async InvokeCached API, which allows you to cache the results of C# 5 async methods without breaking out of the async flow.